-This ministry helps to nurture our congregation by filling out and send- ing birthday and anniversary cards.
-Cards are assigned a month at a time and can be done in the comfort of your home.
-All supplies are provided.
+This ministry helps to nurture our congregation by filling out and sending birthday and anniversary cards.
+Cards are provided each month and can be sent from the comfort of your home.

 Cursillo is a life-changing weekend designed to raise up people of the church and give them tools to share the Good News with those in their communities through a dedicated life of piety, study, and action.